Greystoke: The Legend of Tarzan, Lord of the Apes poster

 Narrative Framework

-This structural analysis employs systematic plot point analysis that identifies crucial turning points.
+This structural analysis employs a 15-point narrative structure framework that maps key story moments.
 By mapping Greystoke: The Legend of Tarzan, Lord of the Apes against these established plot points, we can identify how Hugh Hudson utilizes or subverts traditional narrative conventions.
 The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish Greystoke: The Legend of Tarzan, Lord of the Apes within the adventure genre.

 Hugh Hudson's Structural Approach